anikacharjee/NodeJS_FileOperations/README.md

 # NodeJS_FileOperations
 Using NodeJS, performing all file operations.

+# Make sure, you are installing the necessary dependencies:- `npm install express body-parser`

 Here are the steps to execute the code using Postman:

 # Step 1: Run the Server